PSCI 503 Policy Analysis

 Analyzing Public Policy Choices

 This section will examine a variety of policies, including Education Policy, Welfare Policy, Crime Policy, and Environmental Policy from the Lester & Stewart text.
 Also, additional policies are included from the CQ Reader.
-In addition to what is assigned in the printed material, students will be required to read summaries and overviews provided by Public Agenda.
+In addition to what is assigned in the printed material, students will read summaries and overviews provided by Public Agenda.
 Adobe files are available that provide the general summaries for Public Agenda's studies.
 Public Agenda is located at http://www.publicagenda.org

 note that only three policy chapters are included in the 3/e of Lester and